Asha Deep is in the Bijnor Diocese at Dodrajpur in northern India

-For the third year in a row the truly inspirational generosity of our parishioners has allowed us to collect more than $10,000 in donations for the school.
-In 2009, our donations enabled the school to purchase milk cows, Braille readers, clothing, and hearing aids to meet the basic needs of the children.
-Last year we collected more than $14,000.
-That money was used not only to fund a solar water heater now used to heat water for washing bedridden children during the cold winter months at the foot of the Himalayas, but to provide local flood relief at the urgent appeal of Bishop Vadakel, whose diocese operates the school, as well.
+In 2012, the $14,000.00 that was raised was used not only to fund a solar water heater now used to heat water for washing bedridden children during the cold winter months at the foot of the Himalayas, but to provide local flood relief at the urgent appeal of Bishop Vadakel, whose diocese operates the school, as well.

 Like all other money collected for Asha Deep, the money given through this year’s summer barbecue and Advent giving tree will be sent directly to the school, without loss to fees for banks, the government, or the local diocese.
 On arrival, it will be applied by the school toward purchase of tools and equipment to be used in teaching the children vocational skills, so that, though disabled and disadvantaged, they will have a hope of surviving, and maintaining a dignified life, when they are too old to remain at the school.